anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

 ### Model Class
 (is located in the Model.java file)
-  - A singleton class which holds all the variables and functions relating to the game state and logic.
+  - A **singleton** class which holds all the variables and functions relating to the game state and logic.
   - Its purpose is to:
+    - separate the data and logic from the user interface (View) and the user input handling (Controller)
+    - store and manage all game-related data (ball position and movement parameters, score and heart count, etc).
+    - implements core game mechanics including:
+      - Ball movement and collision detection
+      - Paddle movement and collision handling
+      - Block destruction from ball or bullet and scoring
-    -
+      - Power-up activation and effects
+      - Level progression and game state changes
   - Reasons why this class was created:
     - single point of access to the game state from various parts of your application
     - centralizes the game state, making it easier to manage and modify.
 Particularly useful since multiple components need to interact with or modify the game state.
     - ensures that there is only one instance of the game state, preventing issues related to multiple instances having different states.